The Slothful Modern

 reviewed by Matthew Kemp

 When we think of words to describe modern Western culture, "sloth" is not one that usually comes to mind.
 For one thing, it is a fairly archaic term.
 But more importantly, we tend to associate it simply with laziness or inactivity.
 R. J. Snell argues in Acedia and Its Discontents that this is nevertheless a fundamental characteristic of our age.
-Snell, who was Professor of Philosophy at Eastern University a . . .
+Snell, who was Professor of Philosophy at Eastern University at the time of the book's publication and now serves as the Director of the Center on the University and Intellectual Life at the Witherspoon Institute, . . .

 OR get a subscription to Touchstone to read on your Kindle for only $1.99 per month!
 (This option is KINDLE ONLY and does not include either print or online.)